wildwinter/dink/README.md

 * **Dink Structure File (`myproject-dink-structure.json`)**: (Optional) A JSON structure containing all the Dink scenes and their blocks, snippets, and beats, and useful information such as tags, lines, comments and so on.
 This is most likely to be useful in your edit pipeline for updating items in your editor based on Dink scripts - for example, creating placeholder scene layouts.
 * **Writing Status File (`myproject-writing-status.xslx`)**: (Optional) An Excel file containing an entry for every line of text including dialogue, listing the writing status of that line, from a set of statuses you have defined and can apply on a file, knot, stitch, or line basis.
 * **Strings File for Localisation (`myproject-strings.xslx`)**: (Optional) An Excel file containing an entry for every string in Ink that needs localisation.
 When they are Dink lines, will include helpful data such as comments, the character speaking.
-* **Voice Script File for Recording (`myproject-voice.xslx`)**: (Optional) An Excel file containing an entry for every line of dialogue that needs to be recorded, along with helpful comments and direction, and if you have provided a `characters.json` file, the Actor associated with the character.
+* **Recording Script File (`myproject-recording.xslx`)**: (Optional) An Excel file containing an entry for every line of dialogue that needs to be recorded, along with helpful comments and direction, and if you have provided a `characters.json` file, the Actor associated with the character.

 ## Source Code